 Cancer . . .
 Heck no. Quite the opposite.
 You can be perfectly healthy.
 Or, you can have any ‘ole chronic illness, traumatic injury or other challenge in front of you.
 And, no, you don’t need to be a Mt.
 Everest climber or a bungee-jumping authority.

 What problem are you trying to solve?

 Cancer patients face challenges in socially and emotionally dealing with adversity or barriers.
 It is a big problem.
 Additionally, there are often physical challenges that go well beyond what some might imagine.
-To overcome such problems requires incredible levels of inspiration, creativity, effort.
+To overcome such problems requires inspiration, creativity, effort.
 We want to contribute to solving that problem.

 How are you solving the problem?

-Patient Ahead is taking a new approach in addressing cancer support.
-First, we want to make sure current and past experienced are leveraged by new patients.
+Patient Ahead is taking an innovative approach in addressing cancer support.
+First, we want to leverage past experiences to help new patients.
 This means engaging directly with patients and understanding and sharing the experience.
-Second, want to not only bounce back and build resilience (a skill that can easily be learned) but we want to bounce forward.
-We want all those involved with cancer to come out of the process stronger and more complete.
-Third, we want to link common life activities such as adventure and the arts to the process.
-We are mobilizing the adventure and creative arts community which we see as an under-utilized resource in confronting life’s challenges.
+Second, we want you to bounce back and build resilience (a skill that can easily be learned) and we want you to then, bounce forward!
+We want all those involved with the experience to come out of the process stronger and more complete.
+Third, we want to link common life activities such as adventure and the arts to the support process.
+We are happily mobilizing the adventure and creative arts community which we see as an under-utilized resource in confronting life’s challenges.

 How are you organized?